Arnavsao/Calories-Burnt-Prediction-with-XGBoost/README.md

 - **Evaluation:**
   - Assesses model performance on the test set using Mean Absolute Error (MAE).

+## Output System

-- **Output System:**
+- **User Input:**
-  - User Input: Collects gender, age, height, weight, exercise duration, heart rate, and body temperature.
+  - Collects gender, age, height, weight, exercise duration, heart rate, and body temperature.

+- **Prediction Display:**
-  - Prediction Display: Predicts and displays the calories burnt based on user input.
+  - Predicts and displays the calories burnt based on user input.

-### Conclusion
+## Conclusion
 This project demonstrates the application of machine learning in predicting calorie consumption, providing valuable insights into user behavior and exercise patterns.
 The XGBoost model is evaluated for accuracy through the MAE metric, offering a practical solution for predicting and understanding calorie expenditure.